apache/maven-site/content/markdown/configure.md

 ## `MAVEN_OPTS` environment variable:

-This variable contains parameters used to start up the JVM running Maven and can be used to supply additional options to globally to Maven.
+This variable contains parameters used to start up the JVM running Maven and can be used to supply additional options to it.
 E.g. JVM memory settings could be defined with the value `-Xms256m -Xmx512m`.

 ## `settings.xml` file: